19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 Various times

-George Romero launched an entire genre of horror film in Pittsburgh, so it’s no wonder that this convention of creep is so popular.
-The three-day terror fest features specialty vendors peddling DVDs, artwork, apparel, collectibles, memorabilia, books, toys and comics.
+Run by mega fans, this three-day terror fest features specialty vendors peddling DVDs, artwork, apparel, collectibles, memorabilia, books, toys and comics.
 Gore fans gather to play games, meet cinema celebs, participate in contests, attend panel discussions, watch horror flicks and lots more.
 See show times and buy tickets.

 Friday, March 3: Monterey Annex Show Opening Reception at the Mattress Factory